cashapp/pranadb/docs/usermanual.md

 PranaDB ingests data streams from external sources - e.g. Apache Kafka topics, and allows you to define computations, usually expressed in standard SQL, over those streams.
 The results of those computations are stored persistently.
-We call these *materialized views* and they update automatically and continuously as new data arrives.
+We call these *materialized views* and they update incrementally and continuously as new data arrives.

-Materialized views are typically defined using standard SQL but we also want to allow custom, user provided, lambda functions to be usable in materialized views in the future.
-You access the data in those materialized views by executing queries, also using standard SQL, just as you would with a traditional relational database.
+Materialized views are defined using standard SQL and you access the data in those materialized views by executing queries, also using standard SQL, just as you would with a traditional relational database.

+We also wish to support the execution of custom processing logic - external functions from PranaDB.
+This essentially will enable you to create custom materialized views where it is not feasible to define the processing in terms of SQL.
+Going ahead, these functions could be defined as gRPC endpoints, AWS lambdas, or in other ways.

 PranaDB is a real distributed database, it is not simply an in-memory cache, and is designed from the beginning to scale horizontally to effectively support views with very large amounts of data.
 Once ingested, it owns the data, it does not